BlackArch/wordlistctl/README.md

   # download all wordlists with using http proxy and noleak useragent
   $ wordlistctl -f 0 -P "http://127.0.0.1:9060" -Y -A "noleak"

+note:

+  * Wordlist's id are relative to the category that is chosen
+  * and are not global, so by changing the category Wordlist's
+  * id changes.

 ```

 ## Get Involved